Search with Sense: Teaching Ethical AI Research Skills

 This course includes 4 modules, each designed to take approximately 4 hours to complete.
 You can move through the content at your own pace and on your own schedule.
 You'll earn 16 hours of PD credit and a School Library Journal certificate of completion.

-You'll have access to all course materials for six months.
+You'll have access to all course materials for six months after the course start date.

-If you complete all 3 courses in the AI Literacy in Schools series, you will earn your AI Literacy in Schools certification from School Library Journal.
+If you complete all three courses in the AI Literacy in Schools series, you will earn your AI Literacy in Schools certification from School Library Journal.

 GROUP RATES